Alfresco/docs-alfresco/insight-engine/latest/config/sharding/create/index.md

     solr.port=8983
     ```

-    These properties will be used when registering all cores found under the <SOLR\_HOME> directory.
-For more information, see [About shared.properties file](../concepts/solr-shared-properties.md).
+    These properties will be used when registering all cores found under the <SOLR_HOME> directory.
+For more information, see [About shared.properties file](#About-shared.properties-file).

-    Once the basic configuration is [complete](../concepts/solr-config-files.md#) then start the Solr nodes.
+    Once the basic configuration is [Complete](../concepts/solr-config-files.md#) [Complete]({% link insight-engine/latest/config/index.md %}#Solr configuration files) then start the Solr nodes.

 2. Setup and configure the Solr nodes.